The Best of the Two Worlds: Harmonizing Semantic and Hash IDs for Sequential Recommendation: Introduction

 Recent advances in large language models (LLM) provide a promising avenue to mitigate this issue by enriching HID embeddings with semantic information~\cite{llmsurvey,surveyllmesr}.
-LLM-based item encoders extract both semantic features from items' textual attributes and LLM's general world knowledge~\cite{LLM-ESR,LLMemb,llmembeddinglearning_SR}, thereby deriving better item representation.
-We take the powerful LLM-ESR~\cite{LLM-ESR} as our baseline, denoted as ``LLM Emb''.
+Current LLM-based item encoders extract semantic features from items' textual attributes, and leverage LLM's pretrained world knowledge to further enhance the representations~\cite{LLM-ESR,LLMemb,llmembeddinglearning_SR,gao2025llm4rerank,zhang2025notellm}.
+We take the powerful LLM-ESR~\cite{LLM-ESR} as a baseline in our preliminary experiment, denoted as ``LLM Emb''.
 As shown in the green line of Figure~\ref{fig:prel_exp}, it achieves an improved performance across all item-popularity groups.
-However, LLM compresses all textual information into a single dense vector.
+However, in this paradigm, LLM compresses all textual information into a single dense vector.
 We argue that this ``flat'' representation induces a single-granularity bottleneck.
 Here, we define the semantic granularity as the level of abstraction at which item semantics are expressed.
 A single dense embedding inevitably entangles coarse-grained semantics with fine-grained nuances, making it difficult to distinguish subtle differences among semantically similar items.
-This limitation gives rise to the \ding{183} \textbf{Semantic Homogeneity} problem.
+This limitation gives rise to the \ding{183} \textbf{Semantic Homogeneity}.

-To simultaneously address these problems, recent work~\cite{GR_survey1,GR_survey2} has turned to Semantic IDs (SID) for recommendation.
+To simultaneously address these problems, recent work~\cite{GR_survey1,GR_survey2,liu2026conditional} has turned to Semantic IDs (SID) for recommendation.
 Unlike HID, SID are generated by decomposing dense semantic embeddings (\eg from LLMs) into discrete code sequences through vector quantization techniques such as RQ-VAE~\cite{RQVAE}.
 Crucially, the quantization hierarchy unfolds the dense embedding into multi-granular semantic views.
 Each residual level corresponds to a distinct abstraction of semantics, forming multiple implicit views rather than explicit metadata such as category or brand.
 This structure is theoretically appealing: shared codes at the same layer aggregate collaborative signals among semantically related items, mitigating \textbf{Noisy Collaborative Sharing}.
-Meanwhile, multi-granular codes offer finer semantic distinctions, alleviating the \textbf{Semantic Homogeneity} problem.
+Meanwhile, multi-granular codes offer finer semantic distinctions, alleviating the \textbf{Semantic Homogeneity}.